6/14/2020

 Chief Executive Officer

-Yeah, I was just saying the other piece, Betsy, is that I think very consistent with what we've spoken about in the past of that 12 billion that Mark mentioned, two-thirds, which again is a pretty stable number for us, is coming from outside our branch footprint, which we obviously pay close attention to given our branch model.
+Yeah, I was just going to say the other piece, Betsy, is that I think very consistent with what we've spoken about in the past of that $12 billion that Mark mentioned earlier, two-thirds, which again is a pretty stable number for us, is coming from outside our branch footprint, which we obviously pay close attention to given our branch model.

 speaker